Martins6/openweb-ui-configs/README.md

 #### Option 1: Docker with Custom Dependencies (Recommended)

-This repository includes a custom Docker image that comes with all dependencies pre-installed.
+This repository includes a custom Docker image with all dependencies pre-installed for both Perplexity and Exa functions.

 ```bash
 # Quick start with Docker Compose